Deadline: January 14, 2018

 - evidence of ability to fulfill the proposed project

-There is a $10 service fee to submit applications (charged by the online platform, not by Harvard GSD).
 Applicants are asked to submit a portfolio, a research proposal, and a travel itinerary that takes them outside their country of residence.
+Finalists will be asked to travel to the GSD for finalist presentations on March 5, 2018.